mmanzoor825/azure-network-protocols/README.md

 </p>

 <h1>Observing Network Protocols</h1>
-Will use Wireshark to inspect network protocols between a linux and windows machine.
-This will be done using virtual machine in Microsoft Azure <br />
+I will use Wireshark to inspect network protocols between a linux (Ubuntu) and windows machine.
+This will be done using virtual machines in Microsoft Azure.
+I will use tools like ping, nslookup, ssh in Powershell.
+The network protocols that will be inspected are DNS, ICMP, DHCP, and SSH. <br />

 <h2>Creating Virtual Machines in Azure and Observe ICMP Traffic</h2>